EdgeGallery/community/Security WG/Security Testing/Security Testing Guide.md

 3.1 Authentication credentials (such as passwords and keys) cannot be stored in plaintext in the system and must be encrypted.
 If plaintext does not need to be restored, use the irreversible PBKDF2 algorithm for encryption.
 If plaintext needs to be restored, you can use the AES-256 GCM algorithm for encryption.

 Test steps:
+TBD

 3.2 Avoid storing passwords in easily accessible locations.
 Consider storing cryptographic hashes of passwords as an alternative to storing in plaintext.

 Test steps:
+TBD

 3.3 All sensitive data is sent to the server in the HTTP message body (i.e., URL parameters are never used to send sensitive data).

 Test steps:
+TBD

 3.4 By default, personal data of a data subject cannot be not directly read.
 If necessary, provide an interface to obtain data subjects' authorization.
 **Notice**: Personal data belongs to data subjects.
 If personal data needs to be accessed and collected, data subjects' consent and authorization are required.

 Test steps:
+1. Examine the system to check whether an interface to obtain data subjects' consent and authorization for collecting personal data is exist.

 3.5 By default, data generated during application processing cannot be transferred to a third party.
 If necessary, provide an interface to obtain data subjects' authorization.
 **Notice**: Before transferring personal data of data subjects to a third party, provide a reasonable method to notify the data subjects of the types of personal data to be transferred, transfer purposes, and information about the data recipients, and obtain the consent of the data subjects.